Constitution & Bylaws

 SECTION 10.
 Loss of Rating: A chapter located at an institution which loses it rating by the regional accrediting agency, may be continued on the official membership roster on a probationary status for a maximum period of two years.

 SECTION 1.
 Types of Membership: The Society is a membership organization.
-The membership of this organization shall be open to men and women who meet the requirements for eligibility listed below and shall consist of collegiate, alumni, local honorary, laureate honorary, and life members.
+The membership of this organization shall be open to all persons who meet the requirements for eligibility listed below and shall consist of collegiate, alumni, local honorary, laureate honorary, and life members.
+(Amended March 31, 2023)

 SECTION 2.
 Collegiate Chapter Member: Collegiate chapters shall elect members from a list of those scholastically eligible and approved by the chapter advisor(s).
 An affirmative vote by the majority of chapter members present at a regular meeting is necessary for election to membership.
 Candidates are not inducted in absentia.

 A. Undergraduate students.
 An undergraduate student shall be eligible to be elected as a collegiate member if the individual:(1) Is registered as full time, and is in good standing with the institution at which the chapter is located;

 (2) Is at least a junior in a degree program, and has completed 50 percent of the requirements for graduation;